ipgub/TIF456/W03_Image_Filtering.md

 1. **Memory limitations in Colab**: Use smaller test images for development
 2. **Slow execution**: Optimize loops and use vectorized operations
 3. **Import errors**: Ensure all required libraries are installed

 ---

+*This simplified assignment focuses on core image filtering concepts.
+Take time to understand the mathematical principles behind each algorithm.
+Good luck!*

+---